 1. Consideration, Eligibility, and Expectations

 Applicants may be considered for admission to the undergraduate divisions of Texas Tech University by graduation from an accredited high school, by transfer from an accredited college, and/or by entrance examination.
 The completed application, test scores, and other applicable qualifying factors constitute the basis upon which eligibility is considered.
 Students who meet the stated requirements may reasonably expect to be admitted.
 However, additional factors may be considered in determining the applicant's admission.
 The admission of some applicants may be deferred in order to ensure sufficient resources to serve all enrolled students effectively.

 2. Standards and Requirements

-Degree-seeking students must have graduated with a Texas Advanced, Recommended, Foundation with an Endorsement, Foundation, or Minimum High School Program or their equivalent.
-Official scores on the SAT I or ACT are also required for United States students.
+Degree-seeking students must have graduated with one of the following Texas high school diplomas: Advanced, Recommended, Distinguished, Foundation with an Endorsement, or Foundation, or their equivalent.
+Official scores on the SAT or ACT are also required for United States students.